cinnData/PythonBootcamp/[PY-05] NumPy and Matplotlib.md

        [ 3,  9, -5,  1]])
 ```

-Although we visualize a vector as a column (or as a row) and a matrix as a rectangular arrangement, with rows and columns, it is not so in the computer.
+Although we visualize a vector as a column (or a row) and a matrix as a rectangular arrangement, with rows and columns, it is not so in the computer.
 A 1D array is just a sequence of elements of the same type, neither horizontal nor vertical.
 It has one **axis**, the 0-axis.
 In a similar way, a 2D array is a sequence of 1D arrays of the same length and type.
 It has two axes.
 When we visualize it as rows and columns, `axis=0` means across rows, while `axis=1` means across columns.

 The number of terms stored along an axis is the **dimension** of that axis.
 The dimensions are collected in the attribute **shape**.